-The volume control, customizable special keys and comfortable ear pads also belong to the standard in the gaming area.
-Since you often play long hours, comfort is very important.
+The volume control, customizable special keys, and comfortable ear pads also belong to the standard in the gaming area.
+Since you often play for long hours, comfort is very important.

 The padding is very important for the comfort of headphones, especially when you have large ears.
 The better the padding, the better the comfort.

 You need the hinges and swivel joints to adjust the headset or the ear cups exactly to your ears.
 If that doesn’t work, gaps will form and the sound will no longer reach you completely.
 Almost all headsets were able to convince me on this point – nothing squeaks or creaks.

 Buttons must be solid and qualitative.
 There is nothing more annoying than a wheel that cannot be operated cleanly and evenly because it is attached far too “spongy”.
 In addition, there is a good pressure point – well-thought-out switches cannot be pressed too hard, but also not without resistance.

 With headsets and headphones, a distinction is made between the open and the closed design.
 The latter completely enclose the ears, with the others the auricles only lie on top.

 Luckily, gaming headsets don’t have that issue as they always have sealed earcups.
 Rightly so, since the latter has some advantages: